Agrargesellschaft Hermannsfeld: Thuringian Animal Welfare Prize for Cows!

 This attitude is reflected not only in the well-being of the animals, but also in the respectful treatment of employees.
 The agricultural society is considered an exemplary employer where worries about recruiting young people are not an issue.
 But that's not all: the agricultural society also relies on education and offers a wide range of educational opportunities for children, young people and adults.
 As part of the “Green Classroom” in Meiningen, visitors are transparently introduced to agricultural contexts and topics such as milk production and food production.

-Animal welfare in the global context
+Animal protection in a global context

 With its commitment, the Agrargesellschaft Hermannsfeld not only sets standards in animal protection, but also actively promotes awareness of agriculture and nutrition.
 What becomes clear here is that animal welfare is an issue that concerns us all, and agricultural societies take the welfare of their animals and educating society seriously.